Demystifying Proximal Causal Inference: Estimation of the Average Treatment Effect

 \citet{cui_semiparametric_2024} suggest estimating the bridge function parameters using the estimating equations of the forms introduced in the previous sections (Eqs. \ref{eq:pci_h_ee} \& \ref{eq:pci_q_ee}), using GMM.
 The estimated bridge functions are then plugged into equation~\ref{tau_dr}.
 For inference, standard errors can be obtained by estimating the variance of the efficient influence function \cite{cui_semiparametric_2024}.

-This estimator is \textit{consistent} (asymptotically unbiased) if at least one of the parametric bridge function models ($h(W,A,X; \eta)$ or $q(Z,A,X; \phi)$) is correctly specified---this is the \textit{double robustness} property in a PCI context.
-Additionally, the estimator can achieve the semiparametric efficiency bound (i.e., the variance of the efficient influence function) if both models ($h(W,A,X; \eta)$ and $q(Z,A,X; \phi)$) are correctly specified \citep{cui_semiparametric_2024}.
+This estimator is \textit{consistent} (asymptotically unbiased) and asymptotically normal (under regularity conditions \citep{cui_semiparametric_2024}) if at least one of the parametric bridge function models ($h(W,A,X; \eta)$ or $q(Z,A,X; \phi)$) is correctly specified---this is the \textit{double robustness} property in a PCI context.
+This also implicitly requires that the identification assumptions sufficient to guarantee existence of the corresponding bridge function are satisfied.
+When both models ($h(W,A,X; \eta)$ and $q(Z,A,X; \phi)$) are correctly specified, bridge functions are unique (which is implied if A.\ref{compWZ} and A.\ref{compZW} hold), and additional regularity conditions are met (see details in \citep{cui_semiparametric_2024}), the estimator can achieve the semiparametric efficiency bound (i.e., the variance of the efficient influence function)\citep{cui_semiparametric_2024}.

 \begin{remark} In addition to their ATE results, \citet{cui_semiparametric_2024} provide a semiparametric PCI approach for the average treatment effect on the treated (ATT; $\mathbb{E}[Y(1)-Y(0)|A=1]$), which is often policy-relevant.
 As ATT identification requires identification of $\mathbb{E}[Y(0)\mid A=1]$ but does not require $\mathbb{E}[Y(1)\mid A=0]$ (and since $\mathbb{E}[Y(1)\mid A=1]$ is observed under the assumption of consistency A.\ref{cons}), the conditions required are slightly weaker than ATE estimation.
 Alternate forms of the bridge functions, regularity conditions, and efficient influence function are given in Appendix G of \citet{cui_semiparametric_2024}. \end{remark}